Degree Fulfillment

 Students who do not declare a major by the time they have earned 90 points toward the degree will be placed on registration hold.

-What if I want to change my major or concentration after one or both have been declared?
+What if I want to change my major, minor, or special program after one or both have been declared?

 Students should schedule an appointment with their GS advisor to discuss the reasons for any change in their academic plans and declared program(s) of study.
 The student and advisor will then complete the necessary paperwork to make such program adjustments.
 Students normally are not permitted to declare a new major after earning more than 90 points toward the degree; exceptions can be made for rare and compelling reasons.
-Students should follow a similar process for changing or dropping a concentration.
+Students should follow a similar process for changing or dropping a minor or special program.

 Can any of my transfer credits count toward my major?